 Extremely loving dogs, Labrador Retrievers are known for being playful and very good with children.
 Colors range from black to yellow to chocolate in this breed that takes a few years to grow out of puppy antics.
 (Patience is required, but richly rewarded.)

 Top 3 Countries for Labrador Retrievers: United States, Sri Lanka, United Kingdom

 Work dogs, Huskies are very friendly and prefer to live in a pack.
 Their original homeland is the snow-covered Siberian tundra, and they have two coats of fur as a result.

-Top 3 Countries for Siberian Huskies: Czech Republic, Armenia, Russia
+Top 3 Countries for Siberian Huskies: Czechia, Armenia, Russia